 This program does not fund film projects.
 Instead, NYWIFT acts as a nonprofit umbrella organization for filmmakers and videomakers who are seeking to raise funds and require nonprofit status to do so.
 Funds raised by project directors is directed to NYWIFT who administers and disburses those funds back to project directors.

 There is no application fee.
 NYWIFT takes an administrative fee of 7% for the first $100,000 raised and 5% for any funds over $100,000.

 Applications are accepted on an ongoing basis.
 There is no deadline.

-Submit a one- or two-page project proposal or treatment, a budget and the bios of key personnel.
+Submit a one or two-page project proposal or treatment, a budget and the bios of key personnel.
 Please designate a single project manager who will be responsible for requesting funds and reporting to NYWIFT.
 Email your proposal to email@example.com.
 Please write Fiscal Sponsorship in the subject line of your email.
-Your application will be reviewed within one week.
-If your application is accepted, you will be sent a contract within one week.
+Your application will be reviewed within two - three weeks.
+If your application is accepted, you will be sent a contract within two - three weeks.
 Checks should be made out to NYWIFT.
 Make sure to put the project name in the memo portion of the check.